Frequently asked tax credit questions

 What other support areas are eligible?

-Beginning in 2015, additional support areas include:
+Additional support areas include:

 - standardized testing fees for college credit or readiness, such as PSAT, SAT, ACT, AP and IB tests